 A beginner may think that organs aren’t much different from keyboards- I mean, they both have black and white keys, how different can they be?
 More than you think!

 Hammond organs have two levels of keyboards, with 61 keys per keyboard.
-But this isn’t the difficult part, in fact it’s waterfall positioning may make it easier to play.
-This difficulty comes in the fact that these keys are not velocity-sensitive.
-So, any changes you make to the velocity of your movements, doesn’t change the volume. you would have to hold down a key for how long you’d want it to play.
+But this isn’t the difficult part, in fact, its waterfall positioning may make it easier to play.
+This difficulty comes from the fact that these keys are not velocity-sensitive.
+So, any changes you make to the velocity of your movements don’t change the volume. you would have to hold down a key for how long you’d want it to play.

 Other challenges include the lack of a sustain pedal, preset keys, rotary switches- the list honestly goes on.
 But once you’ve mastered it- you’d honestly be unstoppable.

-Soundbrenner is a company dedicated to helping musicians stay focused on what truly matters: their music.
+Thanks for reading our article on the top 5 most difficult instruments to play!
+We at Soundbrenner are dedicated to helping musicians stay focused on what truly matters: their music.
 By creating innovative devices, such as Soundbrenner Pulse and Core, our goal is to deliver the best possible practice experience for musicians.
 Click here to find out more.

 Got a question about Soundbrenner wearables?
 Reach out to us at [email protected], we’re happy to help!